fjrdomingues/autopilot/README.md

 1. Navigate to the `ui.js` file and run it: `node ui.js`
 2. Follow the prompts to provide the necessary input, including the task to complete and the relevant files
 3. The summarization tool will process the selected files and provide suggestions for the given task
-4. Suggestions will be saved in a `suggestions` folder inside the project directory
+4. Solutions will be saved in a `suggestions` folder inside the project directory.
+You can view them with a .md viewer tool.

 ## Components